rstacruz/timetip/Readme.md

  - **Built for [humans][prog] who love text editors.** Time logs are stored in a [human-readable format](#storage) that you can (should!) edit yourself.

- - **Natural language.** All commands are made in such a way as if you're talking to timetip, eg: `t stop`, `t Doing things 3 minutes ago`.
+ - **Natural language parsing.** All commands are made in such a way as if you're talking to timetip, eg: `t stop`, `t Doing things 3 minutes ago`.

  - **Portable data.** Aside from its human-readable format, you can [easily export your data](#exporting) to json or csv.